scale logo

 Introduction

-A popular method for assessing LLMs on instructions following tasks the IFEval benchmark, which focuses on evaluating LLMs using prompts containing programmatically verifiable instructions.
+A popular method for assessing LLMs on instruction following tasks is the IFEval benchmark, which focuses on evaluating LLMs using prompts containing programmatically verifiable instructions.
 However, scenarios in this benchmark are limited due to the requirement of being automatically evaluable.
 Additionally, similar to other open source benchmarks, IFEval is prone to overfitting.

-To address these limitations, we built the Scale AI Precise Instructions Following Prompts Dataset.
+To address these limitations, we built the Scale AI Precise Instruction Following Prompts Dataset.
 This is a set of private instruction-following prompts, intended to be paired with human evaluations.
-This dataset includes 1,054 instructions following prompts grouped in 9 categories, including “act as if”, content creation and brainstorming, and covering real applications and use cases for instructions following tasks.
+This dataset includes 1,054 instruction following prompts grouped in 9 categories, including “act as if”, content creation and brainstorming, and covering real applications and use cases for instructions following tasks.
 It was generated by a diverse group of over 40 human annotators and developed through a five-step process to ensure the final prompts tested the model’s capability to understand and execute instructions with specificity.
 The ultimate intent is to run human evaluations on models’ responses to this prompt set.

 Dataset Description